Elmiron and Pigmentary Maculopathy: What the Timeline of Eye Symptoms Reveals

-The exact mechanism by which Elmiron causes pigmentary maculopathy remains unclear.
-The prescribing information states that "the etiology is unclear" but notes that cumulative dose appears to be a risk factor (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-A 21-year real-world analysis using FDA FAERS data found that the reporting frequency for pigmentary maculopathy demonstrated an exceptionally high reporting odds ratio (ROR), with the strongest signals concentrated in the 'Eye Disorders' system organ class (https://pubmed.ncbi.nlm.nih.gov/41657558/).
-This analysis also identified a median onset time of 1,715 days (approximately 4.7 years) for maculopathy, with a Weibull model indicating a decreasing hazard rate over time (https://pubmed.ncbi.nlm.nih.gov/41657558/).
+The exact mechanism by which Elmiron may cause pigmentary maculopathy remains unclear.
+The prescribing information states that 'the etiology is unclear' but notes that cumulative dose appears to be a risk factor (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+A 21-year real-world analysis using FAERS data found that safety signals for pentosan polysulfate show a distinct long-latency risk profile, with the strongest signals concentrated in the 'Eye Disorders' system organ class (https://pubmed.ncbi.nlm.nih.gov/41657558/).
+The analysis reported a median onset time of 1,715 days (approximately 4.7 years) for maculopathy, with a Weibull model indicating a decreasing hazard rate over time (https://pubmed.ncbi.nlm.nih.gov/41657558/).
+This suggests that the risk may be highest after prolonged exposure, though cases have been seen with shorter durations of use (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+Gender-specific analysis revealed that maculopathy signals were prominently observed among females, while males exhibited distinct associations with gastrointestinal and urinary adverse events (https://pubmed.ncbi.nlm.nih.gov/41657558/).
 The majority of reported cases (68.1%) were classified as serious adverse events (https://pubmed.ncbi.nlm.nih.gov/41657558/).
-While the precise biological pathway is not established, the strong epidemiological signal and dose-response relationship support a causal association.

 Important Notice